Frequently asked questions

 B. Membership Requirements

-Domiciliary companies cannot become members of SRO PolyReg.
-Pursuant to §23 of the Regulations of SRO PolyReg (Regulations), domiciliary companies are legal entities that do not carry on a commercial, manufacturing, or other business conducted in a commercial manner.
-If a company does not pursue a commercial activity or does not have its own staff, this may be indicative of a domiciliary company.
+Advisers under the r-AMLA may join the SRO PolyReg on a voluntary basis until the r-AMLA comes into force.
+It is expected that, from 1 October 2026, SRO membership will become a legal requirement for professionally active advisers (Art.
+12(d) in conjunction with Art.
+14(1) r-AML).
+Shell companies cannot become members of the SRO PolyReg.
+According to §23 of the Regulations, letterbox companies are defined as legal entities that do not engage in any commercial, manufacturing or other business activities conducted in a commercial manner.
+If a company does not engage in any commercial activity or does not have its own staff, this may be an indication that it is a letterbox company.

-Anyone who carries out an activity subject to the AMLA on a professional basis requires either a FINMA licence or - in the case of Art.
+Anyone carrying out an activity subject to the AMLA on a professional basis requires either a FINMA licence or – in the case of Art.
 2 para.
-3 AMLA - an SRO affiliation.
-The threshold for the professional nature is defined in Art.
-7 of the Anti-Money Laundering Ordinance (AMLO; SR 955.01).
+3 AMLA – SRO membership (see also A.1 above).
+The thresholds for professional activity are defined in Art.
+7 et seq. of the Anti-Money Laundering Ordinance (AMLO; SR 955.01).

 C. Application Procedure

-After payment, the application is formally checked for completeness and correctness of form in the first phase.
-Missing documents and/or incomplete information will be requested within a specified period of time.
-It is important to bear in mind that the membership application form is the basic dossier of a member which accompanies him/her throughout the entire membership period and which must be kept up to date by the member at all times after admission (see question F.3).
-The application should therefore be prepared legibly, although it may be filled in by hand.
+Once the admission fee has been paid in full, the application is initially checked formally for completeness and correctness of form.
+Missing documents and/or incomplete information will be requested within a specified deadline.
+It should be noted that the application for admission effectively constitutes a member’s basic file, which accompanies them throughout the duration of their membership and must be kept up to date by the member at all times following admission (see question F.3).
+The application must therefore be completed carefully and legibly, although it may also be filled in by hand.

 An express procedure does not exist.

-No. Although we are happy to get to know you, a careful formal and material examination of the application is a legal obligation of SRO PolyReg and must be guaranteed regardless of your time pressure.
-The examination of the application – combined with the administrative processing – necessarily takes a certain amount of time.
-It is therefore advisable to approach SRO PolyReg with an application for admission at an early stage.
+No. Whilst we would be happy to meet you, a thorough formal and substantive review of the application is a legal obligation of SRO PolyReg and must be carried out regardless of your time constraints.
+The application review – combined with the administrative processing – takes time.
+It is therefore advisable to submit an application for membership to SRO PolyReg at an early stage.

-After admission, the annual membership fee varies between CHF 1,400 and CHF 5,800, depending on the size of the business and the AMLA relevance.
+Once admission has been granted, the annual membership fees vary between CHF 1,400 and CHF 5,800 depending on the size of the business and membership status.

-In addition to the annual membership fee, the only costs incurred are those for the annual AMLA inspections and the compulsory training.
-Inspections by PolyReg inspection agencies are invoiced on an hourly basis according to a standardised hourly rate of CHF 250.
-If inspections are exceptionally carried out by your own auditors, their fee rates apply (see question G.7).
+In addition to the annual membership fee, costs are incurred for the annual AMLA audits and the mandatory training.
+Audits carried out by PolyReg audit firms are invoiced on an hourly basis at a standard rate of CHF 250.
+If, in exceptional cases, audits are carried out by your own audit firm, their fee rates apply (see question G.7).

 D. Questions regarding the PolyReg application form